Swap Shop (Australian TV series): Reception

 Sian Watkins of the Age said, "The Ideas behind Swap Shop are hardly innovative — Sesame Street has been doing similar things for years — but nevertheless it's light and fun a hint of something comic."
 Judith Whelan from the Sydney Morning Herald, commenting on tangents from the main story lines, wrote, "It is these extra bits that make the series work."
-Commenting on the first episode of the second seaso,n Jim Schembri of the Age notes, "Most of this episode is congenial but disposable and a bit too down beat."
+Commenting on the first episode of the second season Jim Schembri of the Age notes, "Most of this episode is congenial but disposable and a bit too down beat."

 Soundtrack

 An EP (1988) and a record (1989), both titled Swap Shop, were released featuring songs from the show.